Tag

 Views: 532

 Thankfully, it’s hard to pick a dud in today’s loaded marketplace.
-Whether you’re an Apple loyalist, a Google enthusiast, or an avid user of Alexa, just about every big tech company is churning out incredible smart speakers.
+Whether you’re an Apple loyalist, a Google enthusiast, or an avid user of Amazon Alexa, just about every big tech company is churning out incredible smart speakers.
 But if you need some help narrowing down all your options, here’s a look at the best smart speakers of 2023.

 sonos era 100 review 00001